textpattern/textpattern.github.io/tags/shortcodes/index.md

 category: Shortcodes
 published: true
 title: Shortcode examples
-description: A collection of useful shortcodes that are ready to use
+description: A collection of useful shortcodes that are ready to use.
 ---

 # Shortcode examples